wslominska/TeskaLabs/exports.md

 ```
 ** please complete it **

-Export files (or advanced exorts) may contain following sections:
+Export files (or advanced exports) may contain following sections:

 #### define
 The define section includes the following parameters: